-When the laser beam interacts with an ion, not all the photon in the beam are effective.
-Think of the effective mean number of photons.
+Now we calculate the effective mean number of photons.
 When a laser beam is applied to a trapped ion, the total resonant scattering cross section for an atomic dipole transition is $\sigma=3\lambda^2/2\pi$ \cite{Cohen-Tannoudji1992}, and the cross section for scattering out of the paraxial modes is $\sigma_{eff}=3\lambda^2/8\pi$ \cite{Silberfarb2003}.
 Then the effective interaction area is $\sigma_{eff}$, and the photons in volume $\sigma_{eff}ct$ is effective.
-For each photon, the probability to be in area $\sigma_{eff}$ is $\frac{\sigma_{eff}}{A}$, and the probability are independent for the photons.
+For each photon, the probability of being in area $\sigma_{eff}$ is $\frac{\sigma_{eff}}{A}$, and the probabilities are independent for the photons.
 It can be seen that the effective mean number of photons is

-One case people are interested in is the sideband transition, where the laser detuning $\Delta=\pm\omega_{\rm t}$, here $\omega_{\rm t}$ is the frequency of the trap.
+A case of particular interest is the sideband transition, where the laser detuning $\Delta=\pm\omega_{\rm t}$, here $\omega_{\rm t}$ is the frequency of the trap.
 Because of AC-Stark shift and off-resonant transitions, the sideband Rabi frequency $\Omega_+$ has upper bound \cite{Steane2000}.
-People have adopted methods to partially cancel the effect, and it seems feasible to have $\Omega_+<\omega_{\rm t}$ for special temporal and spectral arrangements of the laser field \cite{Haffner2008}.
-Since $\Omega_+=\frac{2\pi}{\lambda}\sqrt{\frac{\hbar}{2M\omega_{\rm t}}}\Omega$, with $M$ the mass for a single ion, we have
+Methods have been adopted to partially cancel the effect, and it seems feasible to have $\Omega_+<\omega_{\rm t}$ for special temporal and spectral arrangements of the laser field \cite{Haffner2008}.
+Since $\Omega_+=\frac{2\pi}{\lambda}\sqrt{\frac{\hbar}{2M\omega_{\rm t}}}\Omega$, where $M$ is the mass for a single ion, we have

 From \cite{Wineland1998} and \cite{Steane1997}, it can be seen that

 where $z_{\rm s}$ is the order of the separation between ions and is typically 10 to 100 $\mu$m.
 Suppose $z_{\rm s}=\xi\lambda$, from (\ref{ee2}) and (\ref{e14}), we get